FlorianB-DE/HomelandShelter/README.md

 The code is probably outdated by now and the structure is a complete mess as my understanding of production ready code had to build up over time.
 This was actively worked on early to mid 2020.

-Credit to Tim Bauer(@bautim) for implementing the A* Algorythm and Melvin Lannatewitz for creating these awsome sprites.
+Credit to Tim Bauer(@bautim) for implementing the A* Algorythm and minor other changes and Melvin Lannatewitz for creating these awsome sprites.